hugeblank/allium-cc/README.md

 `pastebin run LGwrkjxm`

-The installer installs Apemanzilla's [gitget](http://www.computercraft.info/forums2/index.php?/topic/17387-gitget-version-2-release/), a github repository downloader that is necessary to download the bot, and the plugins that can be installed.
+The installer installs Apemanzilla's [gitget](http://www.computercraft.info/forums2/index.php?/topic/17387-gitget-version-2-release/), a github repository downloader that is necessary to download Allium, and the plugins that can be installed.

 ## Base Commands
 `!help`: Lists the info entries for the installed plugins